September 4, 2025

 \(\bullet\) Write memo with incremental deadlines

-\(\bullet\) Overall grade multiplied by personal contribution
+\(\bullet\) Overall grade weighted by personal contribution

 work with others on your understanding of course material, before exams